 - A group of them appear in Last Vegas and show up for the bachelor party.

-- In The Last Continent, Rincewind's wanderings across FourEcks lead him to the Galah, an obvious parade for homosexuals.
+- In the Discworld novel The Last Continent, Rincewind's wanderings across FourEcks lead him to the Galah, an obvious parade for homosexuals.
 He finds that his Luggage has been adopted by a troupe of drag queens (one of whom is actually a woman) but never clues in that most of the sequins, makeup, and high heels are being worn by men.
 For one thing, he's a wizard, and most of his experience with women is when they're trying to convince him to do something dangerous.
 For another, he's from Ankh-Morpork, where a lot of women get in fistfights.
 And win.

 - In The Boy Who Followed Ripley, Tom Ripley (best known from The Talented Mr. Ripley) decides that the best way to rescue a friend from kidnappers is to disguise himself.
 In drag.
 He showed a knack for disguises in previous stories, but he seems incredibly amused to try drag for the first time.
 (He's not really gay.
 Or is he?)